nldq092203/Movie-Night/README.md

 # Movie Night Together

-**Movie Night Together** is a web application designed to help friends and family organize movie nights seamlessly.
+**Movie Night Together** is a web application API designed to help friends and family organize movie nights seamlessly.
 Users can search for movies, create movie night events, invite others, and receive notifications—all within a user-friendly interface.

 ## Table of Contents